artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 We've also started tracking our iOS developer experience within Artsy.
 We know exactly where we still need work because we ask our engineers where they need support.

-It's taken a mammoth effort, but I feel ecstatic looking at the results.
+It's taken a mammoth effort, and there's so much more that I could talk about, but this blog post is long enough already!
+Looking at the work we've done, the ways we've done it, and the results of our effort...
+I feel ecstatic.

 ## Next Steps